Comics keep laughs coming even with clubs closed by COVID-19 - KVIA

 That’s why the popular star of TV, film and stand-up decided to crack wise about ways to survive in the year of coronavirus in a nearly empty room recently while dressed in a bright orange pantsuit, protective gloves and armed with a can of Lysol.

-But people perched in front of laptops all around the world could tune in and many were providing virtual LOLs while the cameraman chuckled in the background and fellow comic Craig Robinson, dressed in protective gloves and a mask, accompanied her on piano and sometimes played straight man.
+But people perched in front of laptops all around the world could tune in and many provided virtual LOLs while the cameraman chuckled in the background.
+Fellow comic Craig Robinson, dressed in protective gloves and a mask, accompanied her on piano and sometimes played straight man.

 With comedy clubs from California to New York dark due to social-distancing mandates, comedians are finding ways to keep bringing the laughs to the public.

-In New York, members of the Magnet Theater ’s popular improv groups are gathering each night through the magic of Zoom to put on shows from their homes while audiences tune in through the platform Twitch.
+In New York, members of the Magnet Theater ’s popular improv groups gather each night through the magic of Zoom to put on shows from their homes while audiences tune in through the platform Twitch.

+The theater sells virtual tickets to its several shows a week, as do some other venues scattered around the country.

 “So we blew right past capacity,” laughed improviser and improv teacher Elana Fishbein.